MarketSquare/awesome-robotframework/README.md

   -
 ## Robot Framework
 - [Official Website](https://robotframework.org) The official Robot Framework Website
-- [Guides](https://docs.robotframework.org/docs) The Robot Framework guides, with examples and
+- [Guides](https://docs.robotframework.org/docs) The Robot Framework guides, with examples and explanations on how to use Robot Framework
 - [RFCP](https://robotframework.org/robotframework-RFCP-syllabus/) The syllabus for the Robot Framework Certified Professional Exam
-- [Robocon](https://robocon.io) The Premier Robot Framework conference, next: 2026
+- [Robocon](https://robocon.io) The Premier Robot Framework conference, generally held in February
+- [Standard Libraries](https://robotframework.org/robotframework/#standard-libraries) The standard set of Robot Framework Libraries, included with Robot Framework.
+Also known as "Core Libraries"
+- [Style Guide](https://docs.robotframework.org/docs/style_guide) A community driven set of sensible rules to write your Robot Framework code.
+- [User Guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) Reference manual explaining all Robot Framework features in detail

 ### Robot Framework Foundation
 The Robot Framework Foundation is a non-profit organization that supports the development and maintenance of the Robot Framework, an open-source automation tool used for acceptance testing and robotic process automation.
 The foundation sponsors bug fixes, ecosystem projects, reviews community contributions, and manages the framework's infrastructure, encouraging users to contribute to its ongoing development.